neurobagel/documentation/docs/infrastructure.md

     You will need to download the license in a place that is accessible to your new Stardog instance when it is launched (see below).

+!!! info

+    RDF stores are relatively niche applications for very large data applications, so most implementations are commercial.

 ## Launch the Neurobagel node API and graph stack

 We recommend launching the Neurobagel API and your graph backend instance using `docker compose`.